UffizziCloud/docs/docs/references/compose-spec.md

 Possible values: `true`, `false`
 Default value: `true`

-Deploy a preview if changes are made to the service—either a new commit in the git repository or the deployed tag is updated.
+Auto deploys updates to an existing preview—either a new commit in the git repository or the deployed tag is updated.
 If this parameter is missing, Uffizzi will auto-deploy updates to repositories or images by default.

 ``` yaml
 services: